-Killarney Provincial Park Trails Professional Review and Guide
+Killarney Provincial Park Trails Professional Guide

 "Ask anybody about Killarney Provincial Park and they’ll tell you about clear blue lakes, white hills, pink granite ridges, cranberries and lots of sugar maples–plus pine, cedar, oak, black cherry and the occasional American beech.
 There’s also an ecologically significant boggy area, which has a hiking trail straight through it.
 Wolves, bears, snowshoe hares, moose, muskrat, beavers, otters and bobcats all live in the region.
 The 48,500ha (119,795- acre) wilderness park also provides an ideal habitat for more than 100 species of birds, including warblers, thrushes, kingfishers, terns, falcons, gray jays, chickadees, loons and sandhill cranes.